apache/arrow/docs/source/python/pandas.rst

 data types, the default conversion to pandas will not use those nullable dtypes.

-The :meth:`Table.to_pandas` method has a ``types_mapper`` keyword that can be used to override the default data type used for the resulting pandas DataFrame.
+The :meth:`pyarrow.Table.to_pandas` method has a ``types_mapper`` keyword that can be used to override the default data type used for the resulting pandas DataFrame.
 This way, you can instruct Arrow to create a pandas DataFrame using nullable dtypes.

 .. code-block:: python